Jet Ski Horsepower Specs vs. Sea-Doo vs. WaveRunner 2023

 Power-to-Weight ratios are an exceptionally important factor to consider and for good reason.

-The Jet Ski horsepower numbers can range from 160 to 310 HP depending on the model.
-Sea-Doo offers PWCs from as low as 60 to as high as 300 HP, while you can find Waverunners with 73 – 250 HP engines.
+Depending on the model, the horsepower of a jet ski can vary between 160 and 310 HP on average.
+Sea-Doo offers PWCs from as low as 60 to as high as 325 HP, while you can find Waverunners with 100 – 250 HP engines.

-On the other hand, weights can be found from 273 pounds all the way to 1,000+ pounds.
+On the other hand, weights can be found from about 300 pounds all the way to 1,000+ pounds.

 Along with this wide array of stats comes a great variation in power-to-weight ratios, starting from 0.15 hp/pounds. and ending at 0.5 hp/pounds.